-Consulting firms used to nurture top talent over a long period of time.
-With the emerging gig economy and its freelance and contract-based employment structures, firms need to re-evaluate their approach in attracting and retaining high-quality talent who possess the niche skills needed by the firm’s clients.
+Consulting firms used to nurture top talent over a long period.
+With the combination of skilled freelancers and gig economy workers penetrating the market with contract-based employment structures, firms need to re-evaluate their approach to attracting and retaining high-quality talent who possess the niche skills needed by the firm’s clients.
 Constantly evolving technologies and techniques put even more pressure on consulting firms to keep pace and remain competitive.

 Stepping into a Bright Career

-Recent trends in consulting lend to a rewarding career for individuals who thrive on working within dynamic market conditions and adapt to new technologies.
-The job outlook for organizational management consultants is expected to grow 14 percent faster than the average for all other occupations between 2016 and 2026.
+Recent trends in consulting lend to a rewarding career for individuals who thrive on working within dynamic market conditions and adapt to new technologies and work philosophies.
+The job outlook for organizational management consultants is expected to grow 11% faster than the average for all other occupations between 2021 and 2031.

-Organizational management consultants with experience and advanced educational qualifications often have stronger career opportunities, and niche expertise can offer job seekers a competitive edge and flexibility given the recent trends in multi-sourcing and the gig economy.
+Organizational management consultants with experience and advanced educational qualifications often have stronger career opportunities, and niche expertise can offer job seekers a competitive edge and flexibility within the context of contemporary consulting trends.

 Spring Arbor University’s online MBA with a specialization in organizational consulting features courses such as:

 - Strategic Leadership